 There is usually very little correlation, and in some cases a negative correlation, between different asset classes.
 This characteristic is integral to the field of investing. – Investopedia

-The success (or failure) of one won’t affect the other.
+The success (or failure) of one investment type won’t necessarily affect another.
 For example, if all your money is in the stock market and it tanks, you could lose a lot.

-Even worse, it could take years before your portfolio recovers.
-What if you’re near retirement and can’t afford to lose it?
+Even worse, it could take years for your portfolio to recover.
+What if you’re near retirement and can’t afford to wait that long?

-That’s why diversifying your portfolio with a mix of stocks, bonds, and cash is a fantastic idea – and a core part of most portfolios.
+That’s why diversifying your portfolio with a mix of stocks, bonds, and cash is a fantastic idea—it’s a core part of most portfolios.
+Diversification helps balance risk and can protect your investments when one asset class underperforms.

 You could even go further by adding real estate investments, futures, commodities, and other financial derivatives.
-But that’s another article.
+However, these types of investments come with their own risks and complexities and might be more suited for experienced investors.
+But that’s a topic for another article.

 Ways to Have A Balanced Portfolio